JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 # Mount-CimDiskImage

-Mounts a cimfs disk image to your system.
+Mounts a cimfs disk image file to your system.

 ## Syntax